coatyio/coaty-js/docs/man/developer-guide.md

 ```

 Note that parameters supplied with an `npm run` command can be referenced in a
-related Coaty script call by substituting a `%i` parameter, where `i` is the one-based
+related Coaty script call by substituting a `%i` parameter, where `i` is the
-positional index of the desired npm run command parameter.
+one-based positional index of the desired npm run command parameter.

 ### Coaty broker for development

 For Coaty development and testing purposes, the framework includes the
 [Aedes](https://www.npmjs.com/package/aedes) MQTT broker.
 In your own
-application projects, you can also use this broker for development and testing.
+application projects, you can also use this broker for development and testing
+in combination with the MQTT communication binding.

 > Note: You should **not** use this broker in a production system.
 Instead, use
 > a high-performance MQTT broker of your choice (such as VerneMQ, HiveMQ,
-> Mosquitto, EMQ X, or Crossbar.io WAMP router).
+> Mosquitto, or EMQ X).

 The broker script provides the following options: